Church of the Messiah, Richmond: History

-The Church of the Messiah was organized on October 27, 1846, at the suggestion of Rev. John Gordon Maxwell, a former rector of Emmanuel Church, Holmesburg.
+The Church of the Messiah was organized on October 27, 1846, at the suggestion of the Rev. John Gordon Maxwell, a former rector of Emmanuel Church, Holmesburg.
 Rev. Maxwell had observed the lack of an Episcopal presence in the Richmond District of Philadelphia County.
 The parish was incorporated in 1847 and admitted to the convention of the Diocese of Pennsylvania on May 20, 1847.
 While awaiting the completion of its first house of worship, the congregation worshipped in a carpenter's shop owned by J. C. Richardson located at the northwest corner of York and Salmon Streets.
 The cornerstone of the congregation's building was laid June 28, 1847 at East Huntingdon and Thompson Streets.
 The property was donated by Dr. Benjamin S. and Mrs. Lynda O. Janney on April 14, 1847.
 The building, designed by architect John Notman, was consecrated on Easter Monday in 1848.
 The following day, the Gothic Revival style building was described in the Episcopal Recorder as an "early English order of Gothic architecture, which prevailed at the commencement of the 13th century; a style which well unites the elegant simplicity with economy...
 The church itself seats 605 persons, and can be made to accommodate more with ease; it is 60 feet high to the cap of the belfry, and the interior is 90 feet long along the chancel and nave and 64 feet along the transepts."
 The article identifies John Notman as the architect and Hiram Miller as the builder, and Notman's brother-in-law, John Gibson, is identified as the stained glass artisan.
 The building was erected at a total cost of $6,200 or $5,800 (not including the bell, furnace, and furnishings).